Preconditioning without a preconditioner: faster ridge-regression and Gaussian sampling with randomized block Krylov subspace methods: Probabilistic bounds

 Then, the \BCG{} iterate $\bcg{t}{1}(\mu)$ satisfies, with probability at least $1-\delta$,

 \end{theorem} This implies that, after a small burn-in period of at most $O(\log(d))$ iterations, we have exponential convergence at a rate roughly $1/\sqrt{\kappa_{r+1}(\mu)}$.

-Note that $\vec{A}\langle \vec{K}_s \rangle$ as defined in \cref{eqn:nystromBKI_def} can have rank as large as $\ell s$, so we might hope that roughly $s = r/\ell$ iterations suffice.
+Note that $\vec{A}\langle \vec{K}_s \rangle$ as defined in \cref{eqn:nystromBKI_def} can have rank as large as $\ell s$, so we might hope that we can deflate roughly $\ell s$ eigenvalues.
 Recent work \cite{meyer_musco_musco_24,chen_epperly_meyer_musco_rao_25} implies this is more-or-less the case.
 In \cref{sec:TCS}, we use this result to prove our second result, a ``theoretical computer science'' type bound.

 \begin{theorem} Let $\vec{\Omega}\in\mathbb{R}^{\ell}$ be a Gaussian matrix and $r\geq 0$.
 Then, for some

 the \BCG{} iterate $\bcg{t}{1}(\mu)$ satisfies, with probability at least $1-\delta$,

 \end{theorem} In contrast to \cref{thm:main_rate}, which requires $\ell \geq r+2$, \cref{thm:main_rate_TCS} allows any choice of $\ell$.
 The bound reveals that we get exponential convergence at a rate roughly $1/\sqrt{\kappa_{r+1}(\mu)}$ after roughly $s \approx r/\ell$ matrix-loads (and hence $r \approx \ell s$ matrix-vector products).
 Note that the logarithmic dependence on eigenvalue gaps $\Delta$ is generally considered to be mild due to ``smoothed-analysis'' type effects of finite-precision arithmetic \cite{meyer_musco_musco_24,chen_epperly_meyer_musco_rao_25}.